howonlee/mertonon/essays/gantt.md

-Using Mertonon instead of Gantt Charts for Project Planning
+Using Mertonon instead of Gantt Charts for Project Planning and Estimation
 ---

 There is a specific, grinding, bureaucratic doom that awaits many people who do things (individual contributors) in organizations.
 Here is the form of it.
 Management sits you down and asks,

-"So what's your estimate for this feature?"
+"So what's your estimate for this task?"

 If you're a callow youth, you give your offhand take.
-If you're not, you give a grimly-considered prognosis or start hemming and hawing or actively resist.
+If you're not, you give a grimly-considered prognosis or start hemming and hawing or try to wriggle out of it like a worm caught in a bird's mouth.
 Either way, that's not the doom that comes for you.

 "7 weeks."